 It is important to remember that U. S. consular officers have full information access and many countries provide information to the U. S. government.
 Therefore, it is advisable to be truthful when facing your interview because this is a critical factor that improves your chances of approval greatly.

-For instance, if you had an encounter with the U.S. immigration authorities in the past, and this was a decade ago, you may not be rejected for a visa since your present situation is strong.
+For instance, if you encountered U.S. immigration authorities a decade ago, your current strong situation may lead to approval for your visa.
 However, pretending that you have never visited the United States before may result in the denial of a visa application because it will make the officer doubt every information you are providing during the interview.

 Identifying Weaknesses in Your B-1/B-2 Visa Application